Policies, Rules, and Procedures

 If a student violates this policy, the electronic device will be confiscated, and the student may lose the privilege of bringing an electronic device to school.

-4th or More Violation: Parent/student/administrator meeting required before device returned.
-Additional consequences determined at that time.
+- 4th Violation: Parent/student/administrator meeting required before device returned.
+Additional consequences may be determined at that time.

 Eligibility of Athletes

-3. A student may participate if he or she has had no more than one U in the preceding grading period.
+- A student may participate in tryouts/conditioning if he or she has had no more than one U in the preceding grading period.
 Any U must be remediated before being eligible to participate.